 House of Commons art collection: hard bargains and money well spent

 What a kerfuffle occurred recently concerning how much the House of Commons has spent – £250,000 in 20 years no less – on portraits of its more distinguished and long-serving members.
 How shocking and self-indulgent was the general tenor of the response.
 Well, no actually.
-To get two dozen paintings for 250 grand suggests someone is driving a hard bargain […]
+To get two dozen paintings for 250 grand suggests someone… Continue reading House of Commons art collection: hard bargains and money well spent

 Van Dyck self portrait: do we really want to pay £12 million for this?